sebnow/sebnow.github.com/_posts/2009-12-05-A-Universal-Package-Specification.md

 ---
 layout: post
+excerpt: |
+  One of my favourite things about Unix-like operating systems is package management.
+I discuss the Archlinux PKGBUILD format and propose a new metadata format for packages.
 ---
 One of my favourite things about Unix-like operating systems is package management.
 They have many technical advantages such as: